Aggregating in Pandas

 Weight int64

-Now, observe one more time what happens when the count aggregate is retrieved on the same DataFrame.
+Now, observe one more time what happens when we retrieve the count .aggregate() on the same DataFrame.

 df.groupby(level=0).aggregate('count')